Posted on 30th of September, 2020

 During the authentication process, a nearby attacker can bypass reconnection verifications.
 This could result in spoofed data being sent to a BLE device with incorrect information, which could “induce human operators and automated processes into making erroneous decisions.”

 The authentication process of BLE technology which creates a window of vulnerability to this attack is one that SALTO Systems devices do not use during the access control platform network configuration or communications.
-This means that the SALTO KS Mobile Key ‘way of opening’ and daily cloud-based operations do not bear this risk.
+This means that the SALTO KS Digital Key ‘way of opening’ and daily cloud-based operations do not bear this risk.

 Defence against most Bluetooth attacks usually means pairing devices in controlled environments and network architecture, but defence against BLESA is a much harder task since the attack targets the more often-occurring reconnect operation.
 When SALTO KS implemented BLE technology into its access control platforms to achieve smart-locking communication between the network and devices of the system, we decided to use SALTO security measures instead of standard BLE security measures, adding an additional security layer.